Connect-Mor/cm-fe-developer-task/README.md

-# Connect Mor pre-interview task
+# Connect Mór pre-interview task

-The following task will display your understanding of some basic react fundamentals such as states, contexts, effects ETC. It should take approximatly 1 evening to complete for a moderatly competant react programmer
+The following task will display your understanding of some basic react fundamentals such as states, contexts, effects, etc. It should take 2-3 hours to complete for a junior react developer.
 The task is based of [Material Dashboard React](https://demos.creative-tim.com/material-dashboard-react/#/dashboard) template by Creative-Tim.
 We have included some documentation below the task description

 ## Requirements